Contents

 Benefits of walled gardens

 • One-stop-shop.
-Although the level of control within the walled gardens may appear odd, they can also benefit advertisers as they don’t need to maneuver between platforms and channels to fulfill their advertising needs.
+Although the level of control may appear odd, walled gardens can benefit advertisers.
+They don’t need to maneuver between platforms and channels to fulfill their advertising needs.

 • Highly targeted campaigns.
-Walled gardens are swimming in constantly updated, valuable first-party data, which they use to provide advertisers with sophisticated targeting options across different devices.
+Walled gardens are swimming in constantly updated, valuable first-party data.
+This gives advertisers sophisticated targeting options across different devices.

 • User security.
 Walled gardens don’t allow their collected data outside their own digital ecosystems and are strict about sharing more sensitive data with advertisers.
 In many cases, user consent might be required to give advertisers access to some tracking options.

 • Better experience for customers.
-Access to such vast amounts of user data allows for creating more personalized and tailored ad content, increasing relevancy and meeting particular audiences’ needs.
+User data allows for creating more personalized and tailored ad content, increasing relevance and meeting particular audiences’ needs.

 Drawbacks of walled gardens